-Magic Radio streaming service launched by doubleTwist, offers over 13 million songs to Android usersAlex Wagner - Deputy Managing Editor, News Desk
+Magic Radio streaming service launched by doubleTwist, offers over 13 million songs to Android usersAlex Wagner - Editorial Director of News and Content

 Today doubleTwist announced Magic Radio, its addition to the ever-growing list of music streaming services.
 Magic Radio is an Android app that creates playlists for users based on the music in their iTunes library or on keywords such as "Woodstock" or "Brazilian music."
 After a playlist is created, the listener can then fine-tune it by selecting a new tempo, mood, artist and more.
 The app is said to draw from a music library of over 13 million tracks, which doubleTwist claims is over 12 times larger than Pandora's music library.